Tumult1337/datalix-status-monitoringJS/README.md

 - `token:` Your Datalix API token.
 - `service:` The service ID of the server you want to monitor.
 - `webhook:` The Discord webhook URL where status updates will be sent.
+- set a color for every status (hex) or use the predefined ones.
 ## Running the Script

 1. Open a terminal and navigate to the directory containing the `index.js` file.